oVirt/ovirt-site/source/feature/networkfilter.html.md

 ##### Command

 1. Modify VmInfoBuilder to set the VM's xml to add if needed the network filter based on its vNIC profile definition
+2. Modify AddVnicProfileCommand to resolve the default network filter.
+Please note that the reason for adding a new flag was chosen in order to keep the null semantics which amply to having no network filter at all.
+The flag was needed in order to distinguish between no network filter and use default network filter possible configuration.
-2. Vdsm does not allow changing the network filter of currently-running VMs.
+3. Vdsm does not allow changing the network filter of currently-running VMs.
 We need to decide whether to allow changing the filter of a vNIC profile while it is used by running VMs.
     1. Pro: Allowing change is a more agile usage.
 Admin can modify the filter while VMs are running.
     2. Con: the admin may be surprised to find currently-running VMs that have an effectively out-of-date filter.
 E.g., he applied `clean-traffic` on the vNIC profile, but running VMs are still able to emit malicious packets.